Public Administration, M.P.A.

 - Professional resume or vita

-- Two page (approximately 1,000 words) statement of professional objectives describing past public and non-profit experiences, outlining professional goals and stating how the M.P.A. program will help achieve your professional objectives
+- Two page (approximately 1,000 words) statement of professional objectives describing past public, non-profit, and/or administrator experiences, outlining professional goals and stating how the M.P.A. program will help achieve your professional objectives

 - Three recommendations addressing professional dispositions on special forms provided by the UAS M.P.A. program